gfed53/audio-swirl/README.md

 Click the "Add" button on any single result to automatically add it to the search bar.
 You can search multiple artists at a time if you want to get a broader blend of results, or just keep it simple and search one at a time.

-Click the Spotify link to access the artist's Spotify page.
-From there, you have access to all of the Spotify features.
+Click the Spotify link to access the artist's Spotify page. **Note that using the Spotify API requires authentication.
+You need to have an account with Spotify to use its features.** From there, you have access to all of the Spotify features.
 With most artists you'll get a more in-depth biography, possibly find more related artists, and be able to listen to their music.
 Enjoy!

 ## Known Bugs/Issues